gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

                 <p>[Please include the explanation of the figure included in the word template]</p>
             </details>
         </figure>
-        <p>[Insert text from the &ldquo;Actual spending summary for core responsibilities and internal services (dollars)&rdquo; section of the word template] </p>
+        <p>[Insert text from the &#8220;Actual spending summary for core responsibilities and internal services (dollars)&#8221; section of the word template] </p>
 </section>
     <section>
       <h4>Table [#]: Actual spending summary for core responsibilities and internal services ($ dollars)</h4>

-<p>The following table shows information on spending for each of [organization&rsquo;s name]&rsquo;s core responsibilities and for its internal services for the previous three fiscal years.
+<p>The following table shows information on spending for each of [organization&#8217;s name]&#8217;s core responsibilities and for its internal services for the previous three fiscal years.
 Amounts for the current fiscal year are forecasted based on spending to date.</p>
 <div class="table-responsive">
   <table id="tbl2" class="table table-bordered table-condensed">
     <thead>